Healthy Honey BBQ Sauce (Sweet & Tangy)

 Calories: 42kcalCarbohydrates: 7gProtein: 0.3gFat: 2gSaturated Fat: 0.3gPolyunsaturated Fat: 0.2gMonounsaturated Fat: 1gSodium: 215mgPotassium: 76mgFiber: 0.3gSugar: 6gVitamin A: 123IUVitamin C: 1mgCalcium: 8mgIron: 0.3mg

-Keyword barbecue sauce, bbq sauce
+Keyword barbecue sauce, bbq sauce, healthy honey bbq sauce, homemade bbq sauce

 4 Comments